PathFinder5196/PathFinder5196/README.md

 ### Hi there, I'm Lavesh

-## I'm a Manager and a Developer!!
+## I'm a Team Lead and a Software Developer!!

 - 🌱 I’m currently working on my frontend development skills as well as data structures and algorithms
 - 🥅 2021 Goals: Contribute more and gain deeper understanding of ReactJS